tetracionist/dlsync/README.md

 end_time: the end time of the change
 ```
 ### dl_sync_script_event
-This table stores the logs of the each script activity.
+This table stores the logs of each script activity.
 It contains the following columns:
 ```
 id: the id of the script event
 script_id: the id of the script